User Testing Instructions

-Please open the quesionaire, in order to familiarize yourself with the feedback that we are looking to receive.
+Please open the questionnaire, in order to familiarize yourself with the type of feedback we are looking to receive.
 We are very interested in identifying any bugs in Yellowbrick.
-Please include al cells in your jupyter notebook that produce errors so that we may reproduce the problem.
+Please include any cells in your Jupyter notebook that produce errors so that we may reproduce the problem.

-Select a multivariate dataset of your own; the more (e.g. different) datasets that we can run through Yellowbrick, the more likely we’ll discover edge cases and exceptions!
-Note that your dataset must be well-suited to modeling with Scikit-Learn.
-In particular we recommend you choose a dataset whose target is suited to the following supervised learning tasks:
+Select a multivariate dataset of your own.
+The greater the variety of datasets that we can run through Yellowbrick, the more likely we’ll discover edge cases and exceptions!
+Please note that your dataset must be well-suited to modeling with scikit-learn.
+In particular, we recommend choosing a dataset whose target is suited to one of the following supervised learning tasks:

 You’re more than welcome to choose a dataset of your own, but we do ask that you make at least the notebook containing your testing results publicly available for us to review.
 If the data is also public (or you’re willing to share it with the primary contributors) that will help us figure out bugs and required features much more easily!

 Step Three: Notebook

 Create a notebook in a GitHub repository.
 We suggest the following:

 Fork the Yellowbrick repository

 examplesdirectory, create a directory named with your GitHub username

 testing, i.e. examples/USERNAME/testing.ipynb

 Alternatively, you could just send us a notebook via Gist or your own repository.
 However, if you fork Yellowbrick, you can initiate a pull request to have your example added to our gallery!